mongodb/libbson/doc/json.rst

 Converting BSON to JSON
 -----------------------

 There are often times where you might want to convert a BSON document to JSON.
 It is convenient for debugging as well as an interchange format.
-To help with this, Libbson contains the function :symbol:`bson_as_extended_json()`.
+To help with this, Libbson contains the functions :symbol:`bson_as_canonical_json()` and :symbol:`bson_as_relaxed_json()`.
+The canonical format preserves BSON type information for values that may have ambiguous representations in JSON (e.g. numeric types).

 .. code-block:: c